vmware-tanzu/velero/test/e2e/README.md

 ## Adding tests

+### API clients
+When adding a test, aim to instantiate an API client only once at the beginning of the test.
+There is a constructor `newTestClient` that facilitates the configuration and instantiation of clients.
+Also, please use the `kubebuilder` runtime controller client for any new test, as we will phase out usage of `client-go` API clients.

+### Test cleanup
+If your test creates resources, be sure it is removing these resources everywhere where there is a potential failure point so even if the test ends with a failure, the environemnt will be cleaned up for the next test.

 ### Tips
 Look for the ⛵ emoji printed at the end of each install and uninstall log.
 There should not be two install/unintall in a row, and there should be tests between an install and an uninstall.